oxfordmmm/FN5/README.md

 * Time to construct SNP matrix with cutoff 12: 3min 38s
 * Time to construct SNP matrix with cutoff 20: 3min 38s
 * Time to construct SNP matrix without cutoff (90000): 9min 22s
+* Size of saves on disk: 305M.
+FASTA files ~65G

-By not returning anything in cases where the comparison > cutoff, matrix size shows significant decrease, as does time taken
+By not returning anything in cases where the comparison > cutoff, matrix size shows significant decrease, as does time taken.

+From cold (i.e nothing in RAM) and with a single thread, pulling out a row of comparisons on this much data can be performed in ~10.5s - meaning that this is fast enough that we could containerise this to run as a service.
+This should be able to circumvent the need to have an instance running constantly.
+Also, the time taken for this should just scale linearly (we are doing N comparisons).
+It also utilises < 0.5GiB RAM for this...
+Most of this time taken is also just for loading the saves (this takes somewhere in the region of 7-8s), so extending to add samples in a batch like this would be slow, but could be containerised and orchestrated.
+This should allow ~1min turn around for small batches

+By using a SNP cutoff, the amount of data produced becomes significantly more tractable - cuttof of 20 reduces the comparison matrix for the cryptic samples from ~14GB (>100,000,000 comparisons) to ~200MB

 ## Compile
 ```